MobileRobotics-Ulaval/CollaborativeDroneLocalization/README.md

 * (leader and follower namespace)/ardrone/image_raw ([sensor_msgs/Image](http://docs.ros.org/api/sensor_msgs/html/msg/Image.html))

 The image from the front camera of the drone.
-Only use from visualization/debugging.
+Only use for visualization/debugging.

 ##### Published Topics #####
 `dot_finder` publishes to the following topics: